Oak Park High School (Missouri)

 Oak Park High School is a high school in the North Kansas City School District in Kansas City, Missouri, United States.
 The student body is composed of ninth through twelfth grade students, with a 2017 enrollment of 1,549.
 The school's mascot is "Norman the Northman", a lumberjack character.
 The school is adjacent to Oak Grove Park in Gladstone, Missouri.
-The school's current principal is Mrs. Molly Smith.
+The school's current principal is Molly Smith.